Juvenile Court in Connecticut

 Frequently Asked Questions

-A Guide for Children and Families in the Juvenile Justice System
+A Guide for Children and Families in the Youth Justice System

-This was prepared to assist children and families who are involved in the juvenile justice system in Connecticut.
+This was prepared to assist children and families who are involved in the youth justice system in Connecticut.
 It is not intended to substitute for the advice of a lawyer and should not be relied on as legal advice.
-Children who are accused of a crime and their families should seek legal counsel as soon as possible and they should not make any decisions without talking to an attorney.
-The Connecticut Division of Public Defender Services, Office of the Director for Juvenile Delinquency Defense is responsible for the contents of this guide.
+Children who are accused of a crime and their families should seek legal counsel as soon as possible and should not make any decisions without talking to an attorney.

 Who goes to juvenile court?
 How old do I have to be to get arrested?